exonum/exonum-doc/src/architecture/storage.md

 ### Snapshots

-The [snapshot][snapshot] represents a read API to the storage.
+The [snapshot][snapshot] interface represents a read API to the storage.
 It may be based not on the storage itself, but, for example, on the other snapshot.
+Every table is created over a snapshot instance.

 ### Forks